 A stylish and cosmopolitan city, Glasgow is renowned for its shopping, nightlife and culture and fantastic hen party ideas.
-It’s also a great base for activities – there’s plenty to choose from in the city centre but you can head out in to the countryside to discover the wild side of Scotland and some unusual hen party activity ideas.
+It’s also a great base for activities – there’s plenty to choose from in the city centre but you can head out in to the countryside to discover the wild side of Scotland and some unusual and alternative hen party activity ideas.

 These are the activities you’ll find in this article:

 - Crafty Hen – knicker making, garters, favours

 - Distillery Tour